xiphonics/picoTracker/usermanual/content/pages/songs.md

 As mentioned above, the Song screen can be either in *song* or *live* mode.
 The controls in each mode differ slightly.
 You can switch between the modes using `ENTER`+`LEFT`/`RIGHT` while on the Song screen.

+### Tempo Nudge

+You can temporarily speed up or slow down the song playback using the Tempo Nudge feature.
+This is useful for syncing with external gear or making fine timing adjustments during live/DJ performances.

+- `SHIFT` + `LEFT`: Nudge tempo down (slower)
+- `SHIFT` + `RIGHT`: Nudge tempo up (faster)

+The tempo will return to its original value when you release the keys.

 #### Song Mode

 In the song mode `Play` starts and stops song playback from the currently highlighted row of the chain grid.
 If one of the rows channel is marked `--`, that channel will be ignored entirely for the rest of the playback session (until playback is stopped).